 PSA Hosts National Water Summit

 On February 27-28, 2018, the Produce Safety Alliance (PSA) convened a national Water Summit in Covington, KY to explore the challenges related to the requirements of the FSMA Produce Safety Rule (PSR) Subpart E - Agricultural Water and to discuss potential solutions that are practical for farmers while still protecting public health.
 102 participants were on-site in Covington, KY, 251 participated at 24 remote sites established across the country, and an additional 250 logged in to the public web connection from 43 US states, Puerto Rico, and 8 other countries.
 The goal of the Summit was to increase understanding and work collaboratively to develop ideas that support risk reduction related to agricultural water used during the production of fresh fruits and vegetables.
-Visit our website archive for more information and to access the meeting recording.
+Visit our Water Summit webpage for more information and to access the meeting recording.